School of Engineering

 - B or higher in MATH 125 (or in both MATH 121 and 123), or a higher mathematics course, AND a cumulative collegiate GPA of 2.25 or higher on a minimum of 12 hours on quality grade scale.

 Any student who is admitted to the university and does not meet the above standards can initially choose from other programs outside Engineering for which he/she qualifies.
-A student may request a change of major to a degree program within Engineering after becoming qualified as outlined above.
+A student may request a change of major to a degree program within Engineering after becoming qualified.

 General Education Core Curriculum